hasteagag/ExportAllScenes/README.md

 WARNING / known Bugs:

+- Chatty / Verbose, shows console by default.
+Will fix.
 - Overwrites by default
 - Large Resolution export is hardcoded (pending edits for Ruby poll the user)
 - Silent fail on files that cannot write for filename reasons (or perhaps out of memory or other errors)